szepeviktor/whats-running/readme.txt

 == Screenshots ==

+1. This is an old screen shot.
+You can see the filenames after the admin footer.
 1. This is the current screen shot of the plugin's output on the dashboard.
 The colored bars represent the file sizes.
-1. This is an old screen shot.
-You can see the filenames after the admin footer.

 == Changelog ==

+= 1.7 =
+* Added size in kB to the title of the file size lines

 = 1.6 =
 * Added file sizes and total file size